 Applicants must have:

-- an undergraduate degree in natural science, engineering, or mathematics
+- an undergraduate degree in physics, natural science, engineering, or mathematics

 An acceptable transcript upload is a copy of an official transcript produced by the institution.
 This includes:

-NOTE: Applicants who are offered admission will be required at that time to submit official transcripts for verification prior to enrolling.
+Note: Applicants who are offered admission will be required to submit official transcripts for verification prior to enrolling.